nih-niddk-mbs/StochasticGene.jl/README.md

     datacond = "MOCK",
     resultfolder = "HCT116_test",
     rna_truncation = :legacy,
+    burst = true,
+    optimize = true,
 )
 ```

 Defaults in `fit()` point at bundled mock data if paths match the package examples.

+`burst=true` computes burst size from the posterior samples and writes
+`burst_*.txt`. `optimize=true` separately runs LBFGS from the best sampled
+point and writes `optimized_*.txt`.
+These are fit-time analyses; dataframe
+assembly does not recreate them if they were not requested.

+The four rows of each `rates_*.txt` are:

+1. the largest-likelihood point encountered during sampling,
+2. the posterior mean,
+3. the posterior median,
+4. the last stored posterior sample.

+The first row is often called the sampled ML row, but it is not the numerical
+optimizer result.
+Optimized rates and the optimizer objective/convergence flag
+are stored separately.
+On weakly identified likelihood ridges, posterior
+medians and derived burst size can be reproducible even when sampled-ML or
+optimized individual rates differ substantially.

+For G=2 RNA models, burst size is computed for each stored posterior sample as
+`Eject / Rate21`, then summarized by mean, SD, median, MAD, and quantiles.
+Consequently, it is not generally equal to the ratio of two independently
+reported posterior medians.

+Rates use inverse minutes.
+With `decayrate=-1`, gene/cell halflife metadata are
+converted to inverse minutes; unresolved metadata falls back to `1.0`.
+Negative decay placeholders supplied in `priormean` are replaced before the
+starting vector is constructed.

 For multimodal data, prefer the `CombinedData` API: